 Exhausting air against a wall

-Air is being directed into the garage wall causing dry air to be passed back to the dehumidifier’s humidistat and turning the unit of prematurely.
+In this example, exhaust air is being directed at the garage wall, causing dry air to be passed back to the dehumidifier’s humidistat and turning the unit off prematurely.
 It also does not allow the air in the garage to mix.
-Exhaust could have been set at 90° to the dehumidifier.
+The problem can be solved by setting the exhaust at 90° to the dehumidifier.

-If the wind blows and the garage is leaking air, then all the air the dehumidifier has dried will be replaced with damp air from outside.
-Use expanding foam to seal holes.
-Consider better fittings around garage doors of expanding panels that seal the garage door from drafts.
+If the wind blows and the garage lets in air, all the air the dehumidifier has dried will be replaced with damp air from outside.
+Solve the problem by using expanding foam to seal holes.
+Consider better fittings around garage doors or expanding panels that seal the garage door from drafts.

-One option offered by a competitor to Ecor Pro was to use one large dehumidifier and duct dry air around the building.
-The Ecor Pro was to use several DH3500 units (EPD200) placed around the building each monitoring the local air humidity.
-That meant a) Several units were more reliable than one. b) air was driven around the area to help prevent dry air spots c) Our solution was cheaper.
-Ducting is expensive to install and takes up more volume and it is surprising to most that one large dehumidifier itself is often more expensive than several smaller dehumidifiers with the equivalent extraction capacity.
+While a competitor suggested using one large dehumidifier and ducting dry air around the building, Ecor Pro recommended using several DH3500 (EPD200) units placed around the building and each monitoring local humidity.
+As well as improving reliability, the Eco Pro solution meant air would be driven around the area to prevent dry air spots – and it was cheaper, since ducting is expensive and one large dehumidifier can often be more expensive than several smaller dehumidifiers with the equivalent extraction capacity.